-A 2-way is a speaker that has just a tweeter and a woofer for high and low tones.
+A two way (2-way) is a speaker that has just a tweeter and a woofer for high and low tones.
 The mid-range frequencies are balanced by both the tweeter and woofer to make up the difference.
-As you can imagine, this provides lower sound quality and much less accuracy than a full-range 4-way speaker.
+As you can imagine, this provides lower sound quality and much less accuracy than a full-range four way speaker.

-Then we have a 3-way speaker.
+Then we have a three way (3-way speaker).
 3-way speakers have the tweeter and woofer plus a dedicated channel for the mid-ranges.
-It will produce much more accurate mid-ranges than the 2-way and is able to relay most sounds in the spectrum.
+Between a 3-way and 2-way speaker, 3-way speakers can produce much more accurate mid-ranges than the 2-way and is able to relay most sounds in the spectrum.
 This means clear highs, mids and bass.

 Lastly, the 4-way speaker is the type that possesses all the channels in the previous two options plus super tweeters.
 This is what the speaker uses to portray extra high frequencies without any distortion and without losing any of the precision.